4Christinelh4/oh-my-infra-learning/README.md

         docker build -t $ECR_REGISTRY/$ECR_REPOSITORY:$IMAGE_TAG -t $ECR_REGISTRY/$ECR_REOSITORY:latest .
         docker push -a $ECR_REGISTRY/$ECR_REPOSITORY
       ```
-- 📊What database is the container connecting with, and how to correctly config the database to enhance seamless operation of the application (CRUD)
+- 📊 What database is the container connecting with, and how to correctly config the database to enhance seamless operation of the application (CRUD)
   - Use the DB on AWS (RDS),
     ```
     DB_Driver: pgsql